Analysis | How the GOP plans to use Trump’s most dangerous falsehood to its advantage

 “It would be equally naive to think that the Capitol rioters arrived at their decisions in a void.
 Violent rhetoric helps radicalize people,” he wrote there.
 “Republicans and Democrats alike must have the moral clarity to call this language out whenever it is spoken, not only when it comes from the other side of the political aisle.”

 An hour after Scalise’s panel about violence on Feb.
 26, CPAC will have a panel about “why we must protect elections.”
 That will be followed by one about how “judges and media refused to look at the evidence” of voter fraud.
-That afternoon there will be third panel, this time about how “the left pulled the strings, covered it up and even admits it.”
+That afternoon there will be a third panel, this time about how “the left pulled the strings, covered it up and even admits it.”

 You, a naive political observer, may think that this sounds like little more than a concerted and repeated effort to bolster precisely the sort of false rhetoric about the election being stolen that powered the violence at the Capitol on Jan.
 6. I, a savvy Washington insider, know that these will instead simply be three panels looking at the ways in that state constitutions delineate the assignation of electors relative to votes and how state authorities may be interpreted to have engaged in expansions of voting access that introduced contradictions with understood guidelines.